08 October, 2020

 Aggregator transformation is an active transformation used to perform calculations such as sums, averages, counts on groups of data.
-The integration service stores the data group and row data in aggregate cache.
+The integration service stores the data group and row data in the aggregate cache.
 The Aggregator Transformation provides more advantages than the SQL, you can use conditional clauses to filter rows.

 -Group by port